 Are Australian girls at risk of FGM?

 Yes, Australian girls are at risk of female genital mutilation.
 In Australia there have been several successful prosecutions involving girls who have either had FGM in Australia or been taken overseas for FGM.
 In addition, professionals are aware of girls being taken for FGM and doctors have been asked to perform female genital mutilation.

 Want to get involved?

-Please contact our friendly staff at FBW Gynaecology Plus to receive updates on Desert Flower Australia.
-You can assist us with your skills and donations.
+Please contact our friendly staff at FBW Gynaecology Plus to receive updates on Desert Flower South Australia.